stanulilic/stanleyulili.com-old/_posts/2020-05-11-asynchronous-programming-with-callbacks-in-javascript.md

 In synchronous execution, if there is a piece of code that might take a long time to execute, everything comes to halt until the code being executed is finished.
 This behavior is called **blocking**.

 We can see this synchronous behavior with the example given below.
-I have modified the example from [MDN](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Asynchronous/Concepts), you see and run the whole code, let me show a picture of how it works.
+I have modified the example from [MDN](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Asynchronous/Concepts).

 We have a function `getData()`, it loops 10 million times.
 The reason for this is to delay the function from finishing soon.
 I want to give you an idea of what happens when a function is doing a time-consuming task and the effect it has on the other code.